PragatiRajure/Flask-Api-Application/README.md

 2.Activate the virtual environment: venv\Scripts\activate

-3.Install Flask and PyMongo in terminal: pip install flask pymongo.
+3.Install Flask and PyMongo in terminal: pip install flask pymongo

-4.Create a new  python file restapi.py.
+4.Create a new  python file restapi.py